kawu/hhu-dl-materials-2020/installation/README.md

   restart VSCode first.

-# PyTorch
+## PyTorch

-Use the following command to install PyTorch (without CUDA support):
+Use the following command in the terminal within the `dlnlp` environment to install a CPU-only version of PyTorch:

-    TODO
+    conda install pytorch cpuonly -c pytorch

 Then, you can start a `python` session and type:
 ```python